smcalilly/smcalilly.github.io/_posts/2024-07-30-cows-and-stuff.md

 I don't know about cows anymore.

 ## living fantasies
 Just remembered when my neighbors did a big renovation on their house before they listed the house for sell, then somebody bought the house and did another renovation, undoing the original renovation.
 I sat on my front porch and watched it all.
-For at least six months they had all sort of workers going in and out, carpenters and painters and plumbers and electricians.
+For at least eight months they had all sort of workers going in and out, carpenters and painters and plumbers and electricians.
 And a big dumpster, twice, for both renovations.

 Recently I went down a renovation obsession where I didn't do much except scheme about buying this 14 acres with an old farmhouse in the middle of the Green Mountain National Forest in Vermont.
 Next to a lot of trails and a 2 mile walk to a fishing lake.
 With an antique dairy barn, has a small brook running through it, southern exposure, half of it was in wetlands with a beaver pond.
 Most of the property borders National Forest land.
 It's on a dirt road, but the road is plowed regularly in the winter.